Minks in a cage

 8/11/2021

-The global fur trade is big business and worth over $22 billion.1 Despite the tsunami of brands pledging to steer clear of fur, and the huge risks the fur industry brings to containing virus outbreaks like COVID, brands such as Fendi and Max Mara continue to sell it all around the world.
+The global fur trade is big business and worth over $22 billion.1 Despite the tsunami of brands pledging to steer clear of fur, and the huge risks the fur industry brings to containing virus outbreaks like COVID and avian influenza, brands such as Fendi and Max Mara continue to sell it all around the world.
 Fur is also an incredibly cruel business that sees millions of foxes, minks, raccoon dogs, rabbits and other species kept in horrific conditions and brutally slaughtered for their fur every year.

 Each year more than 100 million animals are killed by the fur industry.
 Be it raised on a farm or hunted and trapped in the wild, the treatment of animals used for the fur trade is inherently cruel and causes enormous animal suffering.